 Our history

-After spending 4 years in France as an apprentice of master blacksmiths Serge Carvalho (ironworker), Henri Sabatier (harquebusier cutler) and André Maltaverne (carver and mechanical blacksmith), Mathieu Collette came back to Quebec with the idea of founding Les Forges de Montréal, helped by his father, Pierre Collette.
-Mathieu wanted to pass on his disappearing trade by creating a blacksmith school and a place for the preservation of intangible heritage.
-They completely restored and rehabilitated the old Riverside pumping station to settle there, and in 2000, the organization was founded.
+After spending 4 years in France as an apprentice to master blacksmiths Serge Carvalho (ironworker), Henri Sabatier (cutlery and harquebusier) and André Maltaverne (taillandier and mechanical blacksmith), Mathieu Collette returned to Quebec with the idea of founding Les Forges de Montréal, with the help of his father, Pierre Collette.
+Mathieu wanted to pass on his vanishing trade by creating a blacksmithing school and a place to preserve intangible heritage.
+So they completely restored and refurbished the old Riverside pumping station, and in 2000, the organization was founded.

-Over the years, the Forges family has grown to include craftspeople, volunteers, blacksmiths, employees and a board of directors.
-In addition to being a museum, the shop is constantly evolving and serves as a school, a place to share, a research centre on traditional forging and a place of creation of objects and tools that are sustainable, authentic and eco-responsible.
+Over the years, the Forges family has grown to include craftsmen and women, volunteers, blacksmiths, employees and a board of directors.
+In addition to being a museum,shop, which is constantly evolving, serves as a school, a place for sharing, a research center for traditional blacksmithing andshop for the creation of sustainable, authentic and eco-responsible objects and tools.

-In 2016, Les Forges de Montréal received a notice of eviction asking them to cease operations at the Riverside pump station.
-They thus began a mobilization campaign with the support of the citizens of Montreal.
+In 2016, Les Forges de Montréal received an eviction notice asking them to cease operations at the Riverside pumping station.
+They thus began a mobilization campaign with the support of Montreal citizens.
 After a petition and 40 letters of international support, the Forges won their fight against the eviction notice.

-The documentary Foundations by Olivier D. Asselin, filmed for 4 years and screened for the first time in 2019, tells the story of the ups and downs of the organization during its fight with the City of Montreal.
-In 2019, however, the story was not over.
-The development of the Bridge-Bonaventure sector and Stephen Bronfman's stadium idea were threatening Riverside Station.
-A second mobilization campaign was therefore set up, and the sector's stakeholders joined together to draft a public consultation, which indicated to Mayor Valérie Plante the needs of the craftspeople and businesses in the sector.
-The "Sign for the Forge" petition was also launched, getting the public to support les Forges de Montréal in their second fight to stay in Riverside station.
-In 2020, the mayor asks Mr Bronfman to rethink his stadium so that it answers to the needs of the sector's players and does not threaten them, if he wishes to build it there.
+The documentary Foundations by Olivier D. Asselin, filmed over 4 years and premiered in 2019, recounts the ups and downs of the organization's battle with the City.
+By 2019, however, the story wasn't over.
+The development of the Bridge-Bonaventure sector and the idea of Stephen Bronfman's stadium threatened Riverside station.
+A second mobilization campaign was thus launched, and the sector's stakeholders joined forces to draft a public consultation, which indicated to Mayor Valérie Plante the needs of the artisans and businesses established in the sector.
+The "Sign for the Forge" petition was also launched, leading the public to support les Forges de Montréal in their second battle to remain in Riverside Station.
+In 2020, the mayor is asking Mr. Bronfman to rethink his stadium so that it meets the needs of local players and does not threaten them, should he wish to locate it there.

-After many years of struggle to carry out our mission, to perpetuate the intangible heritage of the forge, we become owners of the Riverside Pumping Station in 2023, through an agreement with the City of Montreal.
-Click here to watch an excerpt from the press conference given at the time of this announcement.
+After many years of struggle to carry out our mission of perpetuating the intangible heritage of the forge, we became the owners of the Riverside Pumping Station in 2023, under an agreement with the Ville de Montréal..
+Click here to watch an excerpt from the press conference held to mark the announcement.

 Mathieu Collette, 2019